This avocado face mask is an all natural, simple, homemade avocado mask that uses the power of nature to help tone, condition, and refresh your skin.

 - Bask in the glory of your newly refreshed face!

-Note: As you wait the ten minutes to let your skin soak everything up, be careful of where you leave the remaining batch of mask.
+As you wait the ten minutes to let your skin soak everything up, be careful of where you leave the remaining batch of the avocado mask.
 You may come back to find your spouse indulging a little, too.

 Who says it isn’t easy being green?